Nicknamewwwsss/dayz-server-manager/README.md

 ## Updating <hr>

 This app was written with backwards compatibility in mind.<br>
-Sometimes, however, some bracking changes to the server manager config will occur.<br>
+Sometimes, however, some breaking changes to the server manager config will occur.<br>
 The best strategy to update is to take the config template of the new version and and modify it to match your old version.<br>
 This way you can not miss out on new properties which might be required.<br>